chippyash/Currency/README.md

 As previously stated, we are missing some symbol data in the data set (see docs/missing-symbols.md).
 If you update any of the files in the data/ directory, you will need to run the bin/create-currency-data.php script to regenerate the src/Chippyash/Currency/currencies.xml file.

+Then run the src/Chippyash/Currency/currency-type-xsd.xsl translation against the resulting currencies.xml file to create the src/Chippyash/Currency/currency-type.xsd.

-Run this before any pull request to make changes to the data set.
+Run these before any pull request to make changes to the data set.

 Please note that CLDR do not provide some currency names for a small set of locales.
 The Currency\\Factory will default to using the base language translation if it can find one, or the English name as a backstop.